 The Bureau of Prisons and the institution reviews and assesses all sexual abuse/sexual harassment data at least annually to improve the effectiveness of its sexual abuse prevention, detection, and response policies, to identify any trends, issues, or problematic areas and to take corrective action if needed.
-The PREA Compliance Manager forwards data to the respective BOP Regional PREA Coordinator and then to the National BOP PREA Coordinator.
+The PREA Compliance Manager forwards data to the respective BOP Regional PREA Coordinator and then to the BOP National PREA Coordinator.
 An Annual Report is prepared and placed on the BOP website.
-The Annual Report was reviewed by the auditor.
+The Auditor reviewed the annual report for calendar year 2022.
 The report can be found at the following website address: www.bop.gov.